techatspree/android-archetypes/README.md

     mvn gcmutils:run-server -DapiKey=my-api-key

-The server is by default available at http://localhost:9595.
+By default the server is available at http://localhost:9595

 The gcmutils-maven-plugin provides three additional configuration options:
 * apiKey - Must be included, but is not recommended to be added in pom.xml
 * port - The port number of the test server.
 Default: 9595